nf-core/test-datasets/README.md

 This branch of the `nf-core/test-datasets` repository contains all data used for the individual module tests.
 There are three main directories: `generic`, `genomics` and `delete_me`.
 The first contains generic files, the second contains all datasets for genomics tools while the latter contains temporary datasets that will be deleted as better data gets available.

+## Adding New Data

+If you cannot find suitable test data on this repository, please contact us on the [nf-core Slack `#modules` channel](https://nfcore.slack.com/channels/modules) (you can join with [this invite](https://nf-co.re/join/slack)).
+The goal is to create a suitable, small test dataset that should be usable with the available test data and if possible be generated with modules available from `nf-core/modules`.
+If creating that test data is difficult but you want to add the module first, it is also possible to add a small subset to the `delete_me` folder to get your module tests running, and then add proper test data afterwards.
+This should be discussed on slack.
+In order to add test data.
+For a short description of the workflow for adding new data, have a look at [here](docs/ADD_NEW_DATA.md).

 ### delete_me

-The `delete_me` folder does not adhere to a defined structure as data in this folder should be delete as fast as possible, whenever a more suitable dataset is found that can be added to the `genomics` folder.
+The `delete_me` folder does not adhere to a defined structure as data in this folder should be delete as fast as possible, whenever a more suitable dataset is found that can be added to any other folder.

 ### generic